cdapio/cdap/cdap-docs/tracker-manual/source/index.rst

 Tracker HTTP RESTful API
 ========================

-All Tracker features are also available via RESTful endpoints.
+All Tracker features are also available via HTTP RESTful endpoints.
 It supports searching of the *_auditLog* dataset, managing preferred tags, and querying metrics, through a set of HTTP RESTful APIs.
 (See the :ref:`Reference Manual: HTTP RESTful API
 <http-restful-api-introduction>` for details on the conventions used for this API.)